-5. Resource
+5.0 RESOURCE

-The Mental Health and Wellbeing Strategy refresh and action plan will not have a specific separate associated budget; rather it sets out action that is taking place already in the city-region through the current funding streams including but not limited to NHS mental health core and transformation funding allocations.
-However, it is hoped that agreeing shared missions across a range of partners will enable new and innovative ways of working which will have both social and wider economic benefits.
-This includes existing funding commitments related to specific early intervention, THRIVE, mental wellbeing and trauma-responsive programmes.
+5.1 The GM Mental Health and Wellbeing Strategy refresh and action plan will not have a specific separate associated budget.
+Instead, the strategy and accompanying

-The NHS Long Term Plan clearly signals the need to improve services and wider support for people with mental ill health, underpinned by a commitment to addressing mental and physical health inequalities through a focus on prevention and through integrated approaches.
-The NHS Long Term Plan brings with it some funding, some of which will already be earmarked specifically for mental health developments over the next few years.
+- action plan set out action that is taking place already in the city-region through the current funding streams including NHS services such as specific early intervention; Thrive; mental wellbeing and trauma-responsive programmes, but also goes beyond NHS mental health core and transformation funding allocations. - 5.2 By taking an approach of wide-scale co-design and reaching consensus across a range of partners, we have laid the groundwork to enable new and innovative ways of working which will have both social and wider economic benefits. - 5.3 The NHS Long Term Plan clearly signals the need to improve services and provide wider support for people with mental ill health, underpinned by a commitment to addressing mental and physical health inequalities through a focus on prevention and through integrated approaches.
+The NHS Long Term Plan also brings with it some funding, some of which will already be earmarked specifically for mental health developments over the next few years.
 The five missions within the Mental Health and Wellbeing Strategy will further help inform where such streams of funding could be targeted.

-6. Governance arrangements
+6.0 Governance arrangements

-Implementation of the Strategy and action plan will be governed through to the GM Mental Health Partnership Board which is chaired by the GM ICB Mental Health SRO.
-Where key decisions are required about resource allocation including future investment, these will be progressed through the necessary channels.
-Progress on the strategy will ultimately be reported, on a regular basis, to the GM ICB Board.
-As highlighted in the below diagram the GM Mental Health and Wellbeing Strategy delivery will be underpinned by a clear system governance with organisational and system accountability, executive sponsorship, and a support framework.
+- 6.1 Implementation of the strategy and delivery of action plan milestones will be overseen through the GM Mental Health Partnership Board which is chaired by the GM ICB Mental Health SRO. - 6.2 Where key decisions are required about resource allocation including future investment, these will be progressed through the ICP's governance arrangements. - 6.3 Progress on the strategy will be reported to the GM Integrated Care board.
+As highlighted in the below diagram the GM mental health and wellbeing strategy delivery will be underpinned by a clear system governance with organisational and system accountability, executive sponsorship, and a support framework. - 6.4 Recognising because of the scope and breadth of the strategy, successful implementation of the strategy and action plan will only take place with concerted effort from all partners.
+To ensure oversight, strategic expertise and focus on delivery, we plan to identify and approach an executive sponsor from the system for each of the five missions.

-Given the scope and breadth of the strategy it is recognised that implementation of some of this work will sit across sectors.
-Successful implementation of the strategy and action plan will only take place with concerted effort from all partners, as such it has been suggested that there is a need to identify an executive sponsor for each mission.
-Executive sponsors will be identified through the Mental Health Partnership Board and supported by Mission advocates/delivery leads.
-These leads will include representatives from the third sector, GMCA, MH trusts and ICB staff both at a GM and locality level.
-These leads will form part of the membership of the Mental Health and Wellbeing Strategy Oversight Group and report progress and risks to the GM Mental Health Partnership Board.
-Adult and young person lived experience representatives will also sit on the oversight group and support Mission advocates/delivery leads in coordinating the action plan development and monitoring progress.
+6.5 These leads will include representatives from the VCSE sector, GMCA, MH Trusts and ICP staff at a GM and locality level.
+These leads will form part of the membership of the Mental Health and Wellbeing Strategy Oversight group and report progress and risks to the GM Mental Health Partnership Board.
+Adult and young people's lived experience representatives will also sit on the oversight group, and support mission leads in monitoring progress.